dotnet/docs/docs/fsharp/tutorials/getting-started/getting-started-vscode.md

 # Getting Started with F# in Visual Studio Code with Ionide

 You can write F# in [Visual Studio Code](https://code.visualstudio.com) with the [Ionide plugin](https://marketplace.visualstudio.com/items?itemName=Ionide.Ionide-fsharp), to get a great cross-platform, lightweight IDE experience with IntelliSense and basic code refactorings.
-Visit [Ionide.io](http://ionide.io) to learn more about the plugin.
+Visit [Ionide.io](http://ionide.io) to learn more about the plugin suite.

 ## Prerequisites